mcserversoft/documentation/docs/guides/java-path-update.md

 ## Finding the path to the Java executable {#-java-path}

-Once you have installed the java version you need (refer to the [java version guide](/docs/guides/java-version) for more information), you need to locate the Java executable.
+Once you have installed the Java version you need (refer to the [java version guide](/docs/guides/java-version) for more information), you need to locate the Java executable.

 To find the version you need, go to `C:\Program Files\Java` and look for the folder that contains the version you need.
 Open that folder then the `bin` folder.

-Copy the path to this folder as shown below (in this case we're using java 11.0.10)
+Copy the path to this folder as shown below (in this case, we're using java 11.0.10)

 ![explorer path](/img/guides/java-path/explorer.png)